tobob/wallet-connect-session-issue/README.md

 3. Try to send usdc - see that it open MetaMask and propt transaction
 4. Connect any another wallet (for example Rainbow)
 5. Try to send USDC transaction again from first connected wallet (MetaMask/Trust)
+6. You will see that it opens last connected wallet rather then original wallet